jarrodmillman/pose-stats/description.md

 algorithm) will be useful for other statistical software packages.

 The initial development of `YAGLM` was done in short bursts by a few core developers.
-It is currently available on github and has a few users. `YAGLM` is missing important engineering details like continuous integration, extensive testing, and quality documentation.
+It is currently available on GitHub and has a few users. `YAGLM` is missing important engineering details like continuous integration, extensive testing, and quality documentation.
 It is also missing community support like governance, developer onboarding and a